madeleineostoja/rucksack/content/docs/fallbacks.md

 weight: 12
 addon: true
 ---
-Rucksack can automatically provide fallbacks for many properties on old browsers, making legacy support a breeze.
+Rucksack can pass your styles through [Laggard](https://github.com/seaneking/laggard), which provides legacy fallbacks for many properties, making old browser support a breeze.

 This is an optional add-on, and can be toggled on or off with the `fallbacks` option, passed to Rucksack on initialization.
 By default fallbacks is set to `false`.